datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

   * Close cooperation between sponsor/developer and evaluator
 * **Common Criteria**
   * An effort to make security evaluations as widely recognized as possible
-  * CC merges ideas from their various predecessors (extermely voluminous document)
+  * CC merges ideas from their various predecessors (extremely voluminous document)
-  * Abandons strict separation of functionality classes and assurance levels and follow the Fedaral Criteria in using **protection profiles** like predefined security classes
+  * Abandons strict separation of functionality classes and assurance levels and follow the Federal Criteria in using **protection profiles** like predefined security classes
   * New protection profiles can be added by anyone (is of course vetted and evaluated)
   * Some public sector customers require security evaluation, popular in smart cards sector
-  * **Criticism:** expensive and driven by government requirements, cost can be 10-40% of development cost, time delay, re-evaluatiing new version is expensive, only applies to **one** version and **one configurarion**, EAL5-7 are only accepted within the country where they're evaluated
+  * **Criticism:** expensive and driven by government requirements, cost can be 10-40% of development cost, time delay, re-evaluating new version is expensive, only applies to **one** version and **one configuration**, EAL5-7 are only accepted within the country where they're evaluated
 * **Functionality and assurance for products**
   * **Orange book:** uses evaluation classes that combine the two